danielerapati/2years-oncall/PITCHME.md

 Who was actually called in the last month?

-If you raised your hand before but not now, well you are living the dream:
+If you raised your hand on the second but not on the third, well you are living the dream:
 "Money for nothing and chips for free"